olleheugene/nRF-AT-Commander/README.md

 Please find below supported items.

-- Providing Preset list for SLM testing
+- Provides Preset list for SLM testing
 - Supports import and export preset list
-- Can change the AT command of each by typing on the main window
+- Direct changing the AT command of each by typing is available
 - Automatic saving the changed AT commands
 - Supports embedded editor for editing the Preset List